FCNCA Iron Condor Strategy

 What is a iron condor on FCNCA?

 A iron condor on FCNCA is the iron condor strategy applied to FCNCA (stock).
 The strategy is structurally neutral / range-bound: An iron condor sells a call spread and a put spread at strikes outside spot, collecting net premium that is kept if the underlying stays inside the inner short strikes.
-With FCNCA stock trading near $1,938.88, the strikes shown on this page are snapped to the nearest listed FCNCA chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With FCNCA stock at $2,281.73 on the August 14, 2026 close, the strikes shown on this page are snapped to the nearest listed FCNCA chain strike and the premiums come straight from that session's bid/ask midpoint.

 How are FCNCA iron condor max profit and max loss calculated?